 It’s a big moment in the development of a viable business – that time that lead stage generation starts to bear fruit.
 You’re seeing increased traffic, and it’s paying off in email addresses and new subscribers.

-Not all leads are created equal.
+Not every lead is created equal.
 When it comes to buying your product, it’s a journey that potential customers have to undertake, from knowing nothing about your brand to taking the leap into a purchase.
 And there are many places in between.

 These places are what experienced digital marketers are increasingly referring to lead stages.
 The lead stages, together, are known as the lead lifecycle.
 By demarcating these stages you can hyper-target your content to create a tailor-made journey.
 This journey takes your leads and turns them into customers.
 Let’s take a look at the lead cycles, and how you can use them to increase sales.